-- The following table describes the additional options to configure for Citrix credentials. - The following table describes the additional options to configure for Nutanix Prism Central credentials. - The following table describes the additional options to configure for VMware vCenter API credentials.
+- The following table describes the additional options to configure for Citrix credentials. - The following table describes the additional options to configure for Nutanix Prism Central credentials. - The following table describes the additional options to configure for OpenShift Container Platform credentials. - The following table describes the additional options to configure for VMware vCenter API credentials.